Thinking Ahead: Foresight Intelligence in MLLMs and World Model: Related Work

 \subsection{Benchmarks}

-To evaluate VLMs' capabilities, a series of benchmarks have been proposed, but these largely focus on understanding the present state. \begin{itemize} \item Static Spatial Reasoning: Early benchmarks focused on 2D relational reasoning, such as CLEVR~\cite{8099698} and GQA~\cite{8953451}.
-More recent efforts, like ScanQA~\cite{9878756}, VSI-Bench~\cite{yang_thinking_2025}, and MMSI-Bench~\cite{yang2025mmsibenchbenchmarkmultiimagespatial}, have systematically measured spatial reasoning in static 3D environments, often highlighting multi-image dependencies. \item Dynamic Spatial Reasoning: Acknowledging the limitations of static scenes, newer benchmarks have begun to address dynamics~\cite{9577425,zhang_dsi-bench_2025}.
-VLM4D~\cite{zhou2025vlm4dspatiotemporalawarenessvision}, for example, treats video as a four-dimensional modality to probe spatiotemporal correlations.
-However, this shift to dynamic scenes has exposed a critical flaw: multimodal hallucination.~\cite{ma20253dsrbenchcomprehensive3dspatial,wang2025orient,li-etal-2023-evaluating} have demonstrated that VLMs are highly prone to orientation hallucinations and semantic priors, especially when processing dynamic scenarios or uncommon viewpoints. \end{itemize}
+To evaluate VLMs' capabilities, a series of benchmarks have been proposed, but these largely focus on understanding the present state. \begin{itemize} \item \textbf{Static Spatial Reasoning:} Existing benchmarks range from 2D relational reasoning datasets such as CLEVR~\cite{8099698} and GQA~\cite{8953451} to static 3D spatial reasoning benchmarks such as ScanQA~\cite{9878756}, VSI-Bench~\cite{yang_thinking_2025}, and MMSI-Bench~\cite{yang2025mmsibenchbenchmarkmultiimagespatial}.
+Recent monocular and open-vocabulary works~\cite{wang2025monosr,li2025seeground,cheng2026perception} further advance spatial reasoning and grounding from visual observations, but primarily target current-scene understanding rather than long-horizon foresight.

+\item \textbf{Dynamic Spatial Reasoning:} Acknowledging the limitations of static scenes, newer benchmarks have begun to address dynamics~\cite{9577425, zhang_dsi-bench_2025}.
+VLM4D~\cite{zhou2025vlm4dspatiotemporalawarenessvision} treats video as a four-dimensional modality to probe spatiotemporal correlations.
+However, this shift to dynamic scenes has exposed a critical flaw: multimodal hallucination~\cite{ma20253dsrbenchcomprehensive3dspatial,wang2025orient, li-etal-2023-evaluating} has demonstrated that VLMs are highly prone to orientation hallucinations and semantic priors, especially when processing dynamic scenarios or uncommon viewpoints.